 - Test-Cluster < node1 >,< node2 >

-The Validation report is created in the C:\Windows\Cluster\Reports directory on the failover cluster host the validation tool is run from.
+The Validation process creates a report located on the cluster host it was running from, The Validation report is created in the C:\Windows\Cluster\Reports directory on the failover cluster host.

 The validation process creates a very detailed report divided up into the major sections of validation.
 This includes the Hyper-V configuration, inventory, network, storage, system configuration, etc. You will want to make note of any errors or warnings in the report to make sure these are corrected before proceeding with the failover cluster configuration.